web analytics

 Unexplored Greek Islands

-Greece is getting set to welcome back tourists.
-While that means the likes of Crete, Corfu and Rhodes will likely see thousands of excited visitors return to its shores, for more adventurous travelers it offers the chance to check out some of the country’s best unexplored islands.
-Check unexplored Greece as SkyUp Airlines announces new routes from Kyiv to the Greek islands.
+Greece is one of the most popular beach destinations for tourists in Europe.
+While that means the likes of Crete, Corfu, and Rhodes will likely see thousands of excited visitors return to its shores, it offers the chance to check out some of the best-unexplored Greek islands for more adventurous travelers.

 Samos